AdobeDocs/experience-manager-64.en/help/assets/config-smart-tagging.md

 # Configure asset tagging using the Smart Content Service {#configure-asset-tagging-using-the-smart-content-service}

-You can integrate [!DNL Adobe Experience Manager] with the Smart Content Service using Adobe Developer Console.
+You can integrate [!DNL Adobe Experience Manager] with the Smart Content Service using [!DNL Adobe Developer Console].
 Use this configuration to access the Smart Content Service from within [!DNL Experience Manager].

 The article details out the following key tasks that are required to configure the Smart Content Service.
-At the back end, the [!DNL Experience Manager] server authenticates your service credentials with the Adobe Developer Console gateway before forwarding your request to the Smart Content Service.
+At the back end, the [!DNL Experience Manager] server authenticates your service credentials with the [!DNL Adobe Developer Console] gateway before forwarding your request to the Smart Content Service.

 1. [Create a Smart Content Service](#obtain-public-certificate) configuration in [!DNL Experience Manager] to generate a public key.
 [Obtain public certificate](#obtain-public-certificate) for OAuth integration.

 1. [Create an integration in Adobe Developer Console](#create-adobe-i-o-integration) and upload the generated public key.

-1. [Configure your deployment](#configure-smart-content-service) using the API key and other credentials from Adobe Developer Console.
+1. [Configure your deployment](#configure-smart-content-service) using the API key and other credentials from [!DNL Adobe Developer Console].

 1. [Test the configuration](#validate-the-configuration).